explainers-by-googlers/cpu-performance/README.md

 case the API's implementation is unable to classify the user device).
 Applications using the API should handle additional tiers which are likely to be added in future as devices improve over time.
-Implementations should not redefine tiers—that is tier 4 devices should not be reclassified as tier 3 to accommodate newer, higher-powered devices as technology improves.
+Implementations should not redefine tiers --— that is, tier 4 devices should not be reclassified as tier 3 to accommodate newer, higher-powered devices as technology improves.
 Instead implementations should add a tier 5 for those newer devices when the need arises, and then a tier 6 and so on.